- Education and Science»

 - If you find beetles in flour and remember where you bought the product, it might be a good idea to buy your flour somewhere else for a while.

-I'm fascinated by nature and biology.
-As I explore the natural world I often find inspiration for creative writing, including flash fiction.
+I'm fascinated by nature.
+As I investigate plants and animals—including weevils—I often find inspiration for creative writing, including flash fiction.
 The definition of flash fiction varies.
-Some people say that a flash fiction story should be no longer than 1000 words, some use a 500 word limit and others set a limit of 300 words or even less.
+Some people say that a flash fiction story should be no longer than 1000 words, some use a 500 word limit, and others set a limit of 300 words or even less.

 "I promised my children that they could play with some weevils today," Rebecca complained.
 "A bakery that mills so much flour ought to have weevils!"